 1. Rolex styles change very slowly

 The first reason for how Rolex became so successful is simple: Rolex doesn’t go in and out of fashion.
 Classic models like the Day-Date, Oyster Perpetual, Datejust, Submariner, and Explorer are recognizably the same from one decade to the next.
-The company doesn’t try to stimulate demand by piling on complications or making unnecessary changes.
+Rolex doesn’t try to up demand by adding on unnecessary complications or changes.
 Tom Pozsgay, head horologist at WP Diamonds, explains: “The crux of Rolex’s success is in making a quality product and keeping things simple.”

 2. Demand exceeds supply